Banging Toolbox

 Most orbital sanders nowadays have variable speeds, allowing users to easily select from a range of working speeds, depending on what is needed for the project.

-There are usually 6-speed options available, marked by levels 1 – 6, indicating how high the sander sets its RPM.
-Settings 3 – 6 are usually standard for any task.
+There are usually 6-speed options available, marked by levels 1 – 6, indicating how high the sander sets the RPM.

 Higher speeds let you finish faster, but also take away too much material if you’re not too careful by holding the sander stationary for too long.